Joshua Key (soldier)

-Joshua "Josh" Key is a United States Army deserter.
+Joshua Key is a United States Army deserter.
 Key fled while on leave from the Iraq War, and is a current resident of Canada.
 Along with Lawrence Hill, he is the co-author of The Deserter's Tale, a book chronicling his service in Iraq and his subsequent departure from military life.

 Personal life

 Joshua Key was born in 1978 in Guthrie, Oklahoma, which is located just outside Oklahoma City.

 At age 20, he married Brandi Johnston, with whom he has four children.
 She initially joined him in moving to Canada, but later divorced him and returned to the US with their children.

 Military service and desertion

 In 2002, Key enlisted in the United States Army.
 He attended basic training and was stationed in Fort Carson, Colorado.
 He was deployed to the Middle East in the 2003 invasion of Iraq.